savaslabs/savaslabs.github.io/_pages/senior-front-end-developer.md

 We seek a **senior front-end developer** to join our [core team](/company/#team) to build beautiful, thoughtful, functional and accessible web and app experiences.
 You will work with a **team primarily located in [Durham, NC](/durham)**, though we have a number of team members and supporting contractors that work remotely.
 This role is for candidates who will work out of our **[Durham, NC](/durham) office only**; we are not accepting remote candidates, though we offer relocation assistance for applicants outside of the Triangle who want to move here.
 You should, it's great.

-Applicants should be HTML, CSS, and web accessibility experts and be fluent in modern Javascript, JavaScript frameworks, and front-end build tools.
+Applicants should be HTML, CSS, and web accessibility experts and be fluent in modern JavaScript, JavaScript frameworks, and front-end build tools.
 Candidates should have either experience or a strong interest in mentoring  other front-end team members as well as a strong desire to lead Savas in the successful application of emerging technologies for our partners.
 Both will be crucial to success in the role.

 ## Working at Savas Labs